 During the process, we think about the product’s features, discuss them and try different options.
 Here, we’re the most critical and conscious with our decisions as well as the assumptions.
 This is the moment when we rapidly become target-focused as we change and evaluate solutions.

 Together as a team, we focus heavily on user flow.
 Our goal is to create a product that will be user-friendly and intuitive.
 To reach it, we examine the customers’ needs, requirements and restrictions at every stage of the design process.
 When it comes to prototyping, we’re doing it during tests.

 As I mentioned before, we usually get to know its potential users during the first stage of building a prototype.
 This allows us to adjust the product to their needs better and make it more intuitive from the very beginning.

 In a nutshell, the process can be divided into four phases:

 Later on, we build a prototype and discuss it with another part of the team.
-During making this high-fidelity form, we’re more accurate with the features.
+During making this high-fidelity prototype, we’re more accurate with the features.
 Here, we focus on what and where should be placed on the screen and where.

 The close collaboration between different roles from UX/UI designer to frontend developer allows us to see what’s doable in the project, what can be done differently.
 It brings a lot of value to the project and the team.

-Thanks to that, from the one hand, developers know about and are a part of every decision.
+Thanks to that, on the one hand, developers know about and are a part of every decision.
 It helps them understand the product and think about it not only from their field of expertise but as a whole.
 On the other hand, designers are now aware of what’s possible to build and can decide which functions are valid.